DimiKog/proof-of-escape/frontend/README.md

 ### 🧩 Submit Quiz Answer

-1. Enter the quiz ID and your answer in the form.
+1. Enter the quiz ID in the form.
-2. The frontend will:
-   - Convert the answer to lowercase and trim whitespace
-   - Hash the answer using keccak256
+2. Use the **Hash Tester** tool at the bottom of the page to convert your answer into a keccak256 hash.
+3. Copy the generated hash and paste it into the answer field.
-   - Submit the hash to the smart contract
+4. The frontend will submit the hash to the smart contract.
-3. If your answer is correct:
+5. If your hash matches the one registered on-chain:
    - ✅ A success message will appear
    - 🎁 You’ll receive 10 ESCAPE tokens
    - 📌 Your completion will be stored on-chain

+⚠️ You must submit the **hash** of the answer, not the plain text.

 Note: Each quiz can be completed only once.